Abyza/push-unity-project-using-git/README.md

 # How to make a new branch and upload it there

-step 1 make a branch in github website
+step 1 make a branch in GitHub website

 step 2 run the git clone

-step 3 copy contents of clone folder and place it into the updated project folder contents:(.gitignore, readme, git)
+step 3 copy the contents of the clone folder and place it into the updated project folder contents:(.gitignore, readme, git)

 step 4 run these
 git checkout branch1